geoschem/geos-chem-shared-docs/doc/hemco-config.rst

 .. note::

    You do not have to edit this section if you just wish to run GEOS-Chem Classic with its default emissions configuration.
+But if your simulation start date does not match the date of the :ref:`restart file <restart-files-gc>`, or if you simulation contains species not found in the restart file, then you must edit the restart file entry :ref:`as described below <cfg-hco-base-gcc-rst>`.

 Specify how emissions and other data sets will be read from disk in the `Base Emissions section